23 October 2016

 The settings are realistic, the storyline unusual, and the acting mostly excellent.
 Inevitably there are caricatures, but it’s that kind of film: people behaved in character, if perhaps a bit exaggeratedly so.
 The pace was just right for our tastes, though it’s not going to appeal to those who want fast action.
 To lift a little from the humour, and show the serious setting of the frivolous lifestyles of nightclub singers, there are hints - and more than hints - of the coming world war.

 There’s no real plot or storyline, it’s more a story of transformation: as Miss Pettigrew, as Delysia’s social secretary, gets her out of trouble repeatedly, she discovers new things about herself and makes new friends.
-The ending is unrealistic given that the events and meetings that take pace over a single day, but it doesn’t matter; it’s all highly satisfactory, and very nicely done.
+The ending is unrealistic given that the events and meetings that take pace over a single day, but it doesn’t matter.
+It’s all highly satisfactory, and very nicely done.

 We both enjoyed this film very much.